 The statutory authority for this rule exists in subsections 12-43.4-(3)(a)(IX) and 24-4-105(11), and section 12-43.4-201, C.R.S.
-The purpose of this rule is to establish a system by which a Licensee may request the Division to issue a formal statement of position and, subsequently, petition State Licensing Authority for a declaratory order.
-Typically, a position statement or declaratory order would address matters that are likely to be applicable to other Licensees.
-The approach is similar to that utilized byother divisions within the Department of Revenue.
+The purpose of this rule is to establish a system by which a Licensee may petition request the Division to getissue a formal statement of position and, subsequently, petition by the State Licensing Authority for a declaratory order.
+Typically, a position statement or declaratory order would address matterson issues that willare likely to be applicable to other Licensees.
+By utilizing this system, Licensees can ensure that their due process rights are protected because the Administrative Procedure Act will apply.
+The approach is similar to that utilized by system works for other divisions within the Department of Revenue and helps the regulated community get clarity on yet-unknown issues.